 Dr Geoffrey Rice, Emeritus Professor of History, University of Canterbury and Prime Minister Rt Hon Jacinda Ardern unveil the Influenza memorial plaque.
 Photo credit: Mark Tantrum Photography.

 In 1918 New Zealand lost around 9,000 people to the deadly influenza pandemic that swept the globe at the end of the First World War.
 Most deaths occurred in a short period between October and December 1918.
 No event has killed so many New Zealanders in such a short time.

 The Memorial Plaque at Pukeahu remembers those who lost their lives and acknowledges the health professionals and large numbers of volunteers who risked their lives to care for the sick.
 It also recognises how the tragedy has helped to shape modern approaches to infectious disease management and surveillance.

 Initiated as a joint project between the Ministry for Culture and Heritage - Manatū Taonga and the Ministry of Health, the memorial plaque is situated in front of the Queen Elizabeth II Pukeahu Education Centre.

 This location was selected for its association with the First World War and its proximity to other sites connected with the pandemic and specifically Pacific Island countries.
-The Pacific Islands Memorial is set to be unveiled on the adjacent terrace in 2020.
+The Pacific Islands Memorial was unveiled on the adjacent terrace in 2021.